 - Pierce with a fork to make sure they are tender, as time may vary due to the size of the potatoes

 - Immediately transfer potatoes to a colander to drain water and then place potatoes in a bowl with cold water and ice to stop cooling.

-- When potatoes are cold, remove them from the pan, dry, and cut each potato in half.
+- When potatoes are cold, remove them from the pan, dry them, and cut each potato in half.

 WHAT IS IN THE OIL-FREE ANTIPASTO SALAD DRESSING?

 Because I don't cook with oil, I enjoy making delicious, healthy dressing recipes.
 As a result, I indulge in dressings on my salads because I love dressing!

 - 3 Tablespoons dijon mustard

 - 3 Tablespoons maple syrup

 IF YOU LOVE HEARTY ENTREE SALADS, CHECK OUT THESE SALAD RECIPES

 - Chinese Chicken Salad